Make a Mixed-Up Turkey Collage

 - Cut a rectangle, at least 8" x 10", out of a cardboard box.
 This will be the background or base for the collage.

 - Optional: Use tempera paints and a thick bristled brush to paint the cardboard.
-Try a Thanksgiving inspired color such as orange, yellow, or brown.
+Try a Thanksgiving inspired color such as orange, yellow, brown, or red.

 - Draw a picture of a turkey onto a piece of construction paper.
 This can be realistic or cartoonish.
 Look through books or online for pictures of turkeys.
 Here are a few examples with simplified lines to copy.

-- Use the scissors to cut the turkey into many different pieces.
-These will be put back together, so try to make the pieces medium sized.
+- Use the scissors to cut the turkey into a few different pieces.
+These will be put back together, so try to make the pieces medium-sized.
 Pieces that are too small may get lost, and large pieces may not have the same effect.

 - Have your child help you arrange the cut up turkey pieces onto the cardboard.
 Try rearranging them to look like an out of order puzzle.
 For example, place the wing near an eye or a foot near the beak.